SciRuby/rubex/README.md

 # Acknowledgements

-My sincere thanks to the Ruby Association (Japan) for providing the initial funding for this project through the Ruby Association Grant 2016.
+* The Ruby Association (Japan) for providing the initial funding for this project through the Ruby Association Grant 2016.
+* Koichi Sasada (@ko1) for his support and mentorship throughout this project.